-Under an April 2020 executive order, Michigan employers are prohibited from discharging, disciplining or otherwise retaliating against employees for staying home when they are at particular risk of infecting others with COVID-19.
-If employees have exhausted their paid leave, they must be allowed to take leave as unpaid.
-The order applies to employees who themselves, or whose close contacts, test positive for COVID-19 or display one or more of the principal symptoms of COVID-19.
+Under an April 2020 executive order, Michigan employers were prohibited from discharging, disciplining or otherwise retaliating against employees for staying home when they are at particular risk of infecting others with COVID-19.
+If employees had exhausted their paid leave, they were allowed to take leave as unpaid under the order.
+The order applied to employees who themselves, or whose close contacts, tested positive for COVID-19 or displayed one or more of the principal symptoms of COVID-19.